rajashekar/lc/README.md

 - 📚 **Embedding Support** - Generate and store text embeddings from any compatible provider
 - 🔍 **Semantic Search** - Find similar content using cosine similarity across your knowledge base
 - 🤖 **RAG-Enhanced Chat** - Augment conversations with relevant context from vector databases
+- ☁️ **Configuration Sync** - Sync your configuration files to/from cloud providers with optional AES256 encryption
+- 🔐 **Secure Cloud Storage** - Store configurations in S3-compatible services with strong encryption
+- 🔄 **Cross-Platform Sync** - Keep your settings synchronized across multiple machines

 ## Installation